piyushsatti/Nonagon/docs/PRD.md

 - Update to ephemeral where appropriate
 - Logging includes interaction outcomes
 **Tasks**
-- Review join/leave/accept flows.
+- [x] Review join/leave/accept flows (audit confirmed existing ephemeral responses).
-- Toggle ephemeral=True in callbacks.
+- [x] Add regression tests so `/joinquest` and `/leavequest` confirmations stay ephemeral (`tests/bot/test_quest_commands_ephemeral.py`).
-- Add integration tests.
+  - [x] Extend coverage to review/decision panels and logging states.

-**Story EP5-S3**
+- [x] **Story EP5-S3**
   As a Player, I want quest state cues so I know if signups are closed.
   **Acceptance Criteria**
-Given quest status changes, When embed updates, Then footer shows Active (green circle) Active or Closed (red circle) Closed with "Approved by @DM - Updated <relative time>."
+  Given quest status changes, When embed updates, Then the footer shows "Active" with a green circle or "Closed" with a red circle alongside "Approved by referee name - Updated with a relative timestamp."
   **DoD**
   - Footer template standardized
-- Triggered on Accept/Decline/Close Signups
+  - Triggered on Accept/Decline/Close signups
   - Tests cover footer output
   **Tasks**
-- Implement footer builder.
+  - [x] Implement footer builder.
-- Hook into quest state transitions.
+  - [x] Hook into quest state transitions.
-- Add tests for footer formatting.
+  - [x] Add tests for footer formatting.

 **Story EP5-S4**
 As a DM, I want previews in threads so the forge channel stays tidy.